-The adjustment term deferred taxes in GRAWE RE amounts as at 31 December 2022 to kEUR -2,785 (2021: kEUR -3,210).
+The adjustment term deferred taxes in GRAWE RE amounts as at 31 December 2023 to kEUR -789 (2022: kEUR -2,785).
 The adjustment term is calculated either by applying the tax rate to the sum of BSCR, Operational risk and adjustment term technical provisions (option 1) or by the difference between deferred tax assets and deferred tax liabilities (option 2).
-The lower of the two values determines the adjustment term deferred taxes, which in GRAWE RE is option 1.
+The lower of the two values determines the adjustment term deferred taxes.
+The lower of the two values determines the adjustment term deferred taxes, whereby in 2022 option 1 formed the lower value and in 2023 it was option 2.
+The switch in options results from the decrease in deferred tax liabilities due to new valuation of insurance contracts under IFRS 17.